-St. Cecelia Catholic School does support our parishes' scouting programs.
+St. Cecelia Catholic School supports our feeder parishes' scouting programs.
 Requests for space must be in writing with an advance notice of 30 days before the first meeting.
 Space is assigned on a first-come, first served basis.
 Once approved, additional information will be needed.